Mary was found with child

 “Hear now, you house of David!
 Is it not enough to try the patience of humans?
 Will you try the patience of my God also?
 Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.
 He will be eating curds and honey when he knows enough to reject the wrong and choose the right, for before the boy knows enough to reject the wrong and choose the right, the land of the two kings you dread will be laid waste.”

 Mary also knew the Law and the consequences of an illegitimate pregnancy.

 These were very small communities where most of the villagers knew one another, where the pace was slow – slow in the sense that other neighbors had adequate opportunity to attend to the affairs of others…and to talk with one another about them…particularly when those affairs are salacious.

-Surely, the observations made by the expert midwives of the village about the pregnancy of Joachim and Anne’s daughter Mary would have been cause for extended and repeated conversations; conversations which eventually reached Joseph’s ears.
+Surely, the observations made by the expert midwives of the village about the pregnancy of Joachim and Anne’s daughter, Mary, would have been cause for extended and repeated conversations; conversations which eventually reached Joseph’s ears.
 Explicitly, we are told that before they lived together, Mary was found with child by unnamed others.
-And Joseph, the just man is fully aware of the fate of Mary in the culture of their time.